cloudquery/cloudquery/website/pages/how-to-guides/cross-account-access-aws-assumerole.md

 ---
-title: How to Setup Cross Account Access in AWS with AssumeRole
+title: How to Set Up Cross Account Access in AWS with AssumeRole
 tag: security
 date: 2022/06/14
 description: >-
-  How to setup cross account access in AWS for variety of use-cases such as audit, security and compliance at scale.
+  How to set up cross account access in AWS for variety of use-cases such as audit, security and compliance at scale.
 author: benjamin
 ---